lifelike-toolkit/documentation/usage/brain.md

 - `update(self, context: str, participants: Set[str], log: List[List[str]]) -> None: ` with a unique context update the participants (set) and log (list of [character, utterance] in sequential order)
 - `delete(self, context: str) -> None: ` deletes a conversation from Conversations
 - `append(self, context: str, speaker: str, utterance: str) -> None:` add utterance from speaker in conversation with unique context
-- `generate(self, context: str, muted: Set[str]) -> List[str]:` given a conversations context and muted characters have an unmuted character say something and add it to the conversation. returns `[speaker, utterance]`
+- `generate(self, context: str, history: str, muted: Set[str]) -> List[str]:` given a conversations context and muted characters have an unmuted character say something and add it to the conversation. returns `[speaker, utterance]`
 - `save(self) -> None: ` saves all conversations to a path specialized in initialization